 - If you upgrade your account, your trial number will be carried over and charged monthly according to current Voice or SMS rates.

-- If your phone number is unused in your trial account for more than 30 days, we will have to remove it from your trial account.
-As you might imagine, we unfortunately do not have an unlimited supply of phone numbers for trial accounts.
-However, if you decide to return to your trial account, you can always buy a new phone number at any time and start using your new number, or if you are particularly attached to a phone number, you can always upgrade your account simply by adding your credit card.
+- If your phone number is unused in your trial account for more than 30 days, it may be removed, as we unfortunately do not have an unlimited supply of phone numbers.
+That said, after returning to your Trial account you can purchase a new phone number at any time and start using your new number right away.
+Otherwise, if you are particularly attached to a phone number, you can upgrade your account by simply adding your credit card.

 - Be sure to verify any non-Twilio phone number before sending or receiving any SMS messages to/from it.